Inductive constructions for frameworks on a two-dimensional fixed torus: Background

 \subsection{$T$-gain procedure}

-Let $\pog$ be a periodic orbit graph.
-The {\it cycle space} of $\pog$ is the cycle space of $G$, namely the vector space generated by the set of all simple cycles of $G$.
-Elements of the cycle space $\mathcal C(G)$ are either simple cycles, or the disjoint union of simple cycles.
-The cycle space can be described as the vector space corresponding to a fundamental system of cycles \cite{Diestel}.
-For any simple cycle $C$ of $G$, we define the {\it net gain} on the cycle $C$ to be the sum of the gains on the edges of the cycle, with sign taken according to the order of traversal of the edges.
-Similar to the cycle space, we define the {\it gain space} of $\pog$ to be the vector space (over $\mathbb Z$) of net gains on the cycles of the cycle space of $G$.
+The {\it cycle space} of a periodic orbit graph $\pog$ is the cycle space of $G$, denoted $\mathcal C(G)$, which is the vector space generated by the set of all simple cycles of $G$.
+Elements of $\mathcal C(G)$ are either simple cycles, or the disjoint union of simple cycles \cite{Diestel}.
+For any simple cycle $C \in \mathcal C(G)$, we define the {\it net gain} on the cycle $C$ to be the sum of the gains on the edges of the cycle, with sign taken according to the direction of traversal of the edges.
+We define the {\it gain space} of $\pog$ to be the vector space (over $\mathbb Z$) spanned by the net gains on the cycles of $G$.

-The $T$-gain procedure is a procedure that can be used to easily identify the net gains on the cycles of a periodic orbit graph $\pog$.
-In particular, the $T$-gain procedure will identify the net gains on a fundamental system of cycles of $\pog$, which form a basis for the gain space of $\pog$.
+The $T$-gain procedure can be used to easily identify the net gains on the cycles of a periodic orbit graph $\pog$.
+In particular, the $T$-gain procedure will identify the net gains on a basis for the cycle space of $\pog$, and therefore induces a basis for the gain space of $\pog$.
 As we will soon see (Section \ref{sec:gainAssignmentsDetermineRigidity}), the rigidity of frameworks on $\Tor^2$ is generically characterized by the net gains on the cycles of the periodic orbit graph.
-The $T$-gain procedure will thus be an essential proof technique in the rest of the paper.
-The $T$-gain procedure appears in \cite{TopologicalGraphTheory} for general gain graphs, and we outline it here for graphs whose gain group is $\mathbb Z^2$.
+The $T$-gain procedure will thus be an essential tool for the proofs in the rest of the paper.
+The $T$-gain procedure appears in \cite{TopologicalGraphTheory} for general gain graphs, and it is a specialization of the {\it switching operations} for gain graphs \cite{BiasedGraphsI}.
+We outline it here for graphs whose gain group is $\mathbb Z^2$.
 More details can also be found in \cite{ThesisPaper1} or \cite{myThesis}.
 See Figure \ref{fig:Tvoltage} for a worked example.

 \begin{verse} \end{verse}